Data-Frank/Date-A-Scientist-Machine-Learning-in-Python/README.md

 # Conclusion

 Accurately predicting an individual's income is a challenging task.
-However, if such a prediction must be made, a simple linear regression model appears to outperform more complex models such as neural networks
+However, if such a prediction must be made, a simple linear regression model outperformed a more complex neural network model.

 When attempting to predict wheter an invidividual is a smoker a logistic regressions is likely the most suitable model.
 That said, the model's performance—reflected by an F1 score of 0.454—indicates that it is still far from reliable.
 In practice, a direct inquiry may be a more effective and accurate approach.